amygdela09/C-RAM-Demonstration/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in any modern web browser.
-3. Click the "LAUNCH INCOMING" button to begin the simulati
+3. Click the "LAUNCH INCOMING" button to begin the simulation.